ljyjhj/Kerberoid/README.md

 * numpy

 ## Runing HybriDroid

+HybriDroid will be released as jar file, which gets apk files as input and generates decompiled source codes.
+The uploaded python file is a part of HybriDroid, which compares decompiled source codes from other decompilers and merges them.

 We uploaded the sample source codes from each decompiler in apps folder.
 If you run this code the final result will be made in apps/app_name/src_extract/src_merged_all folder.
 ```
 python merge.py